Program OverviewPrinter Friendly

 Centennial College launched its Advanced Business Management - Alcoholic Beverages program in response to the demand for savvy business people to take the reins in Canada's $40-billion wine, beer and spirits industry.

-Through business courses taught by industry experts, you gain practical experience and insight into how the business of alcoholic beverages is managed.
-This Alcoholic Beverages business program covers topics like category and supply chain management, accounting and marketing.
-There is also a key focus on the global regulatory framework and good corporate social responsibility.
+Through business courses taught by industry experts, you'll gain practical experience and insight into how the business of alcoholic beverages is managed.
+This Alcoholic Beverages business program will cover topics such as category and supply chain management, accounting and marketing while also highlighting the global regulatory framework and good corporate social responsibility.

 Upon program completion, you'll have developed the analytical skills, business acumen and core industry knowledge necessary for a successful career in a dynamic and growing field.

 - An optional co-op program will offer valuable industry work experience.*

-- Hands-on training in understanding how to use industry customer analytics tools.
+- Hands-on training will help you to understand how to use industry customer analytics tools.

 *Subject to qualified candidates.